2005 Iranian presidential election: Declinations and withdrawals

-General election

 Campaign

 The best financed candidate, Rafsanjani, campaigned with an entourage of bullet-proof Mercedes limousines.
 While he usually did not emphasize issues in his campaign Rafsanjani did tell voters that "there is no use imposing tastes, being strict, and going backward. ...
 Whoever becomes president cannot work without considering the demands and conditions of society."
 He also indicated a liberalizing in his views on proper Islamic dress.
 Where in 2002 he had said that exposing a single strand of a woman's hair from behind hejab was "a dagger drawn toward the heart of Islam," in 2005 he described his red line as "no nudity," in a campaign meeting with Iranian youth.

 Ahmadinejad used mosque networks and his personal ties to the Revolutionary Guards and Basij for his campaign.
 In TV advertisements he was shown praying and praising veterans of the Iran–Iraq War for their sacrifices.
 He campaigned in an old 1977 Peugeot 504 car.